 For retirees looking for all the benefits of Southern California without the crowd, Menifee is the perfect destination.
 Centrally located in the Inland Empire, Menifee has true year-round warmth with winter temperatures staying above the 70s, making outdoor recreation accessible at any point in the year.
 Popular spots include state parks like Crystal Cove and teeing off at Menifee Lakes Country Club.

-Though it is a more rural area, the shopping, dining, and entertainment of major cities like Riverside and San Bernardino are only a half-hour away.
+Though it's a more rural area, the shopping, dining, and entertainment of major cities like Riverside and San Bernardino are only a half-hour away.

 Hemet has a location similar to Menifee, but with a slightly more active community and lower housing costs.
 The city has plenty of local shopping and dining, and its current historic downtown is in the process of being restored.
 While that’s under construction, residents can drive a half-hour for name-brand shopping in other Inland Empire cities like Riverside.

 Those looking for an active retirement can find it in Oceanside.
-Like its name suggests, its proximity to the Pacific Ocean offers residents plenty of swimming, boating, and snorkeling opportunities.
-Plus, with its mix of mediterranean and semi-arid climates, summers are warm and dry while winters are mild, and ocean breezes help prevent extreme temperature swings.
-With this pleasant climate, residents can dine and shop outside all year at the Oceanside Harbor.
+As its name suggests, its proximity to the Pacific Ocean offers residents plenty of swimming, boating, and snorkeling opportunities.
+Plus, with its mix of Mediterranean and semi-arid climates, summers are warm and dry while winters are mild, and ocean breezes help prevent extreme temperature swings.
+With this pleasant climate, residents can dine and shop outside all year at Oceanside Harbor.

 Just minutes south of downtown Los Angeles, Torrance is popular for its daily sea breezes and low precipitation.
 The Del Amo Fashion Center brings high-end shoppers from all over, but residents enjoy the local farmers market and Antique Street Faire as well.

 Palm Desert is a sought-after resort town in the Palm Springs area.
-It is located in the Coachella Valley in the Inland Empire east of the San Jacinto and Santa Rosa Mountains, which keeps weather warm all year, even during winter nights.
+It's located in the Coachella Valley in the Inland Empire east of the San Jacinto and Santa Rosa Mountains, which keeps the weather warm all year, even during winter nights.